srdmdev8/logs-analysis-project/README.md

 Running the Program
 -------------------------------------------------------------------------
-Ensure that you still logged into your VM and are in the **/vagrant** directory in the Git or Git Bash command prompt, then:
+Ensure that you are still logged into your VM and are in the **/vagrant** directory in the Git or Git Bash command prompt, then:
 - `cd` into the **news** directory
 - Run the command `python news.py`